 See a theme?
 It seems we’re not the only ones who know the value of a good plan.

 By creating a plan you can set yourself clear goals and deadlines.
-Remember that all goals you set yourself should be S.M.A.R.T.
+Most importantly, remember that all the goals you set yourself should be S.M.A.R.T.
 Don’t set yourself up for failure.

-If you’re struggling with your plan and need some help, then check out our Social Media Marketing for Startups: The Basics series.
-We can walk you through the whole process:
+With this in mind, if you’re struggling with your plan and need some help, check out our blog series below.
+We walk you through the whole process.

-If you’ve read our blog series and you’re still struggling, then get in touch with us.
+However, if after you’ve read our blog series you find you’re still struggling, then get in touch with us.
 We can help you whip up the perfect plan to help boost your business presence online.

 Once you’ve created your own personal marketing strategy, it’s time to put that into place.
-So, where to start?
+So, where do you start?

 Introducing… The Editorial Calendar

-Let’s start with the very basics.
+Let’s begin with the very basics.
 What is an editorial calendar and why should you use one?

 An editorial calendar is quite simply, a tool to help you map out your content publishing on a timeline.
-It’s essentially a planning document that allows you to keep a birds-eye view of the content you’re serving up and where you’re posting.
+Essentially, it’s a planning document that allows you to keep a birds-eye view of the content you’re serving up and where you’re posting.